-Polydora spp. reproduction has been thoroughly reviewed by Blake and Arnofsky (1999).
-Briefly, reproduction occurs when the male deposits sperm in a female’s burrow, and the female deposits egg capsules along the burrow wall, with each capsule containing dozens of eggs.
+Spionid reproduction has been thoroughly reviewed (Blake 2006; Blake and Arnofsky 1999).
+Briefly, reproduction occurs when the male deposits sperm in or near a female’s burrow, which females capture and hold in seminal receptacles until eggs are spawned (Blake 2006).
+The female deposits egg capsules along the burrow wall, with each capsule containing dozens of fertilized eggs.
 Many species are capable of reproducing more than once during a season, and while species vary, one fecund female can produce hundreds of larval progeny (Blake 1969a; Blake and Arnofsky 1999).
 For instance, P. websteri females lay strings of approximately 10 capsules, each containing 50-55 eggs (Blake 1969a; Blake and Arnofsky 1999).
-Larvae hatch from eggs and emerge from their maternal burrow at the 3-chaetiger stage and are free-swimming until they settle onto a substrate (Orth 1971; Blake 1969a).
-Growth rate in the larval stage depends on ambient water temperature; thus, the time spent in the water column differs among species and across environmental conditions, and may last as long as 85 days (Blake and Woodwick 1971; Blake and Arnofsky 1999).
-This potential for a long pelagic larval duration, particularly in colder climates, may allow for long dispersal distances (Simon and Sato-Okoshi 2015).
-Additionally, in some instances, early hatched larvae can feed on underdeveloped eggs (“nurse eggs”), and complete development in the burrow (Haigler 1969).
-This could result in an individual host’s parasitic burden compounding over time due to high rates of autoinfection.
+Larvae hatch from eggs and emerge from their maternal burrow at the 3-chaetiger stage and are free-swimming until they settle onto a substrate (Blake 1969a; Orth 1971).
+Growth rate in the larval stage depends on ambient water temperature; thus, the time spent in the water column differs among species and across environmental conditions, and may last as long as 85 days (Blake and Arnofsky 1999; Blake and Woodwick 1971).
+This potential for a long pelagic larval duration, particularly in cooler climates such as Washington State where spring temperatures typically average from 8-14°C, may allow for long dispersal distances (Graham & Bollens 2010; Moore et al. 2008; Simon and Sato-Okoshi 2015).
+Additionally, in some spionid spp. including P. websteri, early hatched larvae can feed on underdeveloped eggs (“nurse eggs”) and remain in the burrow for a portion of their larval phase (Haigler 1969; Simon and Sato-Okoshi 2015).
+This can result in mud worm larvae being released at a much later stage.
+As mud worms colonize hosts during the larval phase, multiple modes of development and stages at release make it possible for larvae to be both locally-sourced (e.g. autoinfection or from the same farm) or carried from distant wild or farmed shellfish.